This blog contains affiliate links. This means that ReHack may make a small commission if you purchase products through links in this post.

 Only Replace What You Need

-You should also be careful not to pay for anything you don’t need.
+You should be careful not to pay for anything you don’t need.
 Remember that Apple service providers are also salespeople, so they may try to upsell you.
 They may ask if you want to replace your charging case too, but this will cost another $49.

-The problem may lie with the charging case, but there’s an easy to way to tell.
+The problem may lie with the charging case, but there’s an easy way to tell.
 Ask a friend or relative if you can borrow their charging case.
 If your AirPods still die too quickly after charging in a different case, it’s an AirPod problem.

 If your AirPods work just fine after that, you’ll only need to replace the case.
 Always test this out before you ask for battery service, so you know what you need.